dbclinton/Complete_Obsolete_Guide_AI/GenAI_Resources.md

 # Generative AI Resources

-From my Manning book: )[Complete Obsolete Guide to Generative Artificial Intelligence](http://mng.bz/j1Ax)
+From my Manning book: [The Complete Obsolete Guide to Generative Artificial Intelligence](http://mng.bz/j1Ax)

 By now I'm sure you've noticed how fast things change in the AI world.
 Announcements from the big players of new features for their flagship products come nearly daily.
 But there's are also frequent news about new third-party applications making innovative use of existing platforms and new and creative ways of working with the tools we already have.